 Serve with your grain of choice, or maybe with some wholemeal brown bread.
 Now, this is comfort food.

-What’s your go-to veggie dinner recipe?
+What’s your go-to vegetarian dinner recipe?